narutoDev/EasyTravel/README.md

 Change the coordinates of the waypoint "ABetterName" to where you are currently standing.

 ## To-do
-- Add direction bossbar to travel
+- Add direction bossbar to travel (mostly finished, still a bit glitchy)
+- Improve visibility of waypoints in close distance (beacon beam, glowing entities)
 - Expand README and documentation
 - Add player friend system
 - Allow player as travel destination